What is the Virginia Cyber Range?¶

 The Virginia Cyber Range was proposed by Governor McAuliffe in spring 2016 as part of his vision to boost Virginia's cybersecurity industry through strategic educational investments.
 The Cyber Range is led by an executive committee representing public institutions that are nationally recognized centers of academic excellence in cybersecurity within the Commonwealth.

 The Virginia Cyber Range is led by an executive committee representing public institutions that are nationally recognized centers of academic excellence in cybersecurity within the Commonwealth of Virginia.
-The 11 colleges and universities that are designated as NSA/DHS Cybersecurity Centers of Academic Excellence (CAE) or DoD Cyber Crime Center (DC3) National Centers of Digital Forensics Academic Excellence (CDFAE) are listed here:
+The 11 colleges and universities that are designated as NSA/DHS Cybersecurity Centers of Academic Excellence or DoD Cyber Crime Center (DC3) National Centers of Digital Forensics Academic Excellence are listed here:

 - Danville Community College – NSA/DHS CAE-CDE 2Y